 Whether you’re considering becoming a health coach or are a practitioner feeling overwhelmed with helping patients make lifestyle changes, this article is for you.
 Read on to learn why health coaches are essential to combating the epidemic of chronic disease that we face today.

 With chronic disease on the rise, we simply can’t afford to continue doing the same thing over and over again.
-In my new book, Unconventional Medicine, I outline a new model of healthcare—one that relies heavily on allied providers like health coaches working alongside clinicians.
+In my book, Unconventional Medicine, I outline a new model of healthcare—one that relies heavily on allied providers like health coaches working alongside clinicians.

 Health and wellness coaches are an incredible asset to any clinical practice and are an underutilized sector of the healthcare system.
 Health coaches support patients in making lasting diet, lifestyle, and behavior changes, free up physician time, and improve patient outcomes.
 From the health coach’s perspective, working collaboratively with doctors offers them a clear treatment plan and a meaningful and rewarding way to make a living.
 This article will discuss all of these topics and highlight the essential role that health coaches play in battling the chronic disease epidemic.